-John M. Haas, Ph.D., S.T.L., K.M., President
+John M. Haas, Ph.D., S.T.L., M.Div., K.M., President Emeritus

-Dr. Haas also served as a member of the Medical Moral Commission of the Archdiocese of Philadelphia and was a faculty member of the Commission for Inter-professional Education and Practice at Ohio State University.
-He was also Professor of Moral Theology at the Pontifical College Josephinum in Worthington, Ohio.
-Dr. Haas has testified before the Joint Judiciary Committee of the Massachusetts Legislature on physician-assisted suicide and before the US Senate Committee on Health and Public Safety on the subject of cloning humans.
-He has also provided testimony to the President’s National Bioethics Advisory Commission.
-He has written many articles on topics ranging from the role of the laity in the Church, to sexual morality, social justice issues and bio-ethics.
-He is the editor of and a contributor to Crisis of Conscience (Herder/ Crossroads), a contributor to Christian Marriage: A Historical Study (Herder/Crossroads), has written Marriage and the Priesthood and Contraception: A Personal Odyssey (Scepter Press), and is a contributing editor to Crisis, the St. Austin Review and Touchstone magazines.
+Dr. Haas has held various other academic posts as a faculty member of the Commission for Inter-professional Education and Practice at Ohio State University and Professor of Moral Theology at the Pontifical College Josephinum in Worthington, Ohio.
+He has been a regular contributor to Our Sunday Visitor, The National Catholic Register and the Legatus Magazine.
+He has written many articles on topics ranging from the role of the laity in the Church, to sexual morality, social justice issues and bioethics.
+He is the editor of and a contributor to Crisis of Conscience (Herder/ Crossroads), a contributor to Christian Marriage: A Historical Study (Herder/Crossroads), has written Marriage and the Priesthood and Contraception: A Personal Odyssey (Scepter Press), and was a contributing editor to Crisis, the St. Austin Review and Touchstone magazines.
 His Opinion Pieces have appeared in the New York Times, the Boston Globe and the Philadelphia Inquirer.
 He has lectured extensively in the United States and abroad, including Peru, Mexico, Germany, Switzerland, Italy, Canada, and at the Vatican.
-He is a consultant to the Committee for Pro-Life Activities of the United States Conference of Catholic Bishops.
-He is a former board member of the Fellowship of Catholic Scholars and is a board member and faculty member of the International Catholic University.
-In 2002 Dr. Haas was awarded the honorary degree of Doctor of Christian Ethics by the Franciscan University of Steubenville.
-In 2004 he was elected to the board of the International Federation of Bioethics Centers and Institutes of Personalist Inspiration based in Rome under the leadership of Bishop Elio Sgreccia and in 2006 he was appointed an Ordinary Member of the Pontifical Academy for Life by Pope Benedict XVI.
-For a number of years Dr. Haas produced and hosted a national television program known as The St. Charles Forum which was carried on the Catholic network EWTN.
+Dr. Haas has testified before state and federal judicial and legislative committees on bioethical topics including physician assisted suicide and human cloning.
+He has also provided testimony to the President's National Bioethics Advisory Commission.

 John F. Brehany, Ph.D., S.T.L, Director of Institutional Relations

-John Brehany, Ph.D., S.T.L., joined The National Catholic Bioethics Center as Director of Institutional Relations in January 2015.
-Prior to that, he served as executive director and ethicist of the Catholic Medical Association from 2006-2014, where he was responsible for coordinating efforts to strengthen the CMA internally and to enhance its ability to witness effectively in the public square.
-This included supporting membership and guild development, creating educational programs, developing position statements on healthcare ethics and public policy, and serving as spokesman to the media.
-Dr. Brehany serves as a consultant to two committees of the United States Conference of Catholic Bishops and has worked on national partnerships addressing conscience rights, healthcare reform, and respect for human life.
-Before joining the Catholic Medical Association, Dr. Brehany served as Executive Director of Mission Services and Ethics for Mercy Medical Center, Sioux City, Iowa from 2000-2006, where he was responsible for mission integration, ethics consultation and education, pastoral care, and the community benefit ministry program.
-Prior to that, Dr. Brehany taught courses in systematic and moral theology at Mount Angel Seminary in St. Benedict, Oregon, from 1991-1997.
-He has lectured at a number of other institutions of higher learning, including Saint Louis University Schools of Medicine and Public Health, the College of Pharmacy at the University of Nebraska Medical Center, and the University of Illinois at Chicago College of Medicine.
 In addition, Dr. Brehany has given multiple presentations at conferences, secular ethics workshops, and Catholic universities (serving as a keynote speaker in Benedictine College’s John Paul the Great Distinguished Speaker Series, 2012; giving Franciscan University of Steubenville’s 2008 Gemelli Lecture) and has been frequently interviewed on a wide range of ethics and public policy topics by secular and religious print, radio, and television media, including the Wall Street Journal, the New York Times, the Philadelphia Inquirer, the Dallas Morning News, the National Catholic Register, Our Sunday Visitor, Newsweek-The Daily Beast, EWTN’s The World Over, and the Christian Broadcasting Network.
 Dr. Brehany received a Ph.D. in Health Care Ethics from Saint Louis University, a Licentiate in Sacred Theology from the John Paul II Institute for Studies on Marriage and Family in Washington, D.C., and a M.A. in Philosophy from University of St. Thomas, Houston, Texas.
 While earning his B.A. at the University of San Francisco, Dr. Brehany studied for a year at the University of Innsbruck, Austria.

 John A. Di Camillo, Ph.D., Be.L., Staff Ethicist

 John A. Di Camillo, Ph.D., Be.L., has been a full-time staff ethicist at The National Catholic Bioethics Center (NCBC) since 2011.
-He and his wife Serena have been blessed with four children and reside in Glenside, PA.
+He and his wife Serena have five children and reside in Lancaster County, PA.
 Dr. Di Camillo earned his doctorate in bioethics summa cum laude from the Pontifical Athenaeum Regina Apostolorum in Rome (2016), and received the Academic Excellence Award for his dissertation.
 He holds a licentiate in bioethics from the same institution (2009), and a bachelor of arts degree from the University of Pennsylvania (2006), where he double majored in the Biological Basis of Behavior and Italian Studies, receiving distinctions for most outstanding academic performance in each field.